Fundraisers

 The 56-year-old said:

-I not only work in children’s mental health and have done for many years, but it has touched me very personally with the heart-wrenching loss of my sister to suicide.
+Mind in West Essex is an incredible charity and is at the heart of my achievements, sadness and grief.
+I have not only worked in children’s mental health for many years, but it has touched me very personally with the heart-wrenching loss of my sister to suicide.

 Suzanne has overcome physical challenges to take on the marathon next April – despite being told by a surgeon she’d never run again.